Class of 2020

 - Hometown: Albuquerque, NM

 Priyanka’s high school accolades include founding a science bowl club to spread STEM awareness, captaining a Model UN team and several Science Olympiad events, serving as an ambassador to the National Society of High School Scholars, and being a member of several national honor societies.
-She is a finalist for the National Merit and AXA Achievement Scholarships, and was the only finalist from the state of New Mexico for the Coca-Cola Scholars Foundation.
+She was a National Merit winner and a finalist for the AXA Achievement Scholarship.
+She was the only finalist from the state of New Mexico for the Coca-Cola Scholars Foundation.
 She has also been the JV Tennis team co-captain and loves to play piano and violin.

 She hopes to develop the next generation of cancer treatment and has been honored for her work at several national science fairs.
 Her recent project, focused on developing a novel cancer treatment, placed second in the Biomedical and Health category at the Intel International Science and Engineering Fair.